SCP Core Spec

 Conforming implementations must expose protocol coverage for at least:

-- task and semantic messages
+- consent and authorization messages

-- execution and verification messages
+- execution and verification messages, including TEE attestation where applicable

 - settlement messages